BiiLabs/ubin-quorum/README.md

 ```
 It is recommended to **backup your VM** as regular snapshots before each subsequent sections.

-# Test Scripts

-[Postman](https://www.getpostman.com/) is the main testing tool used for this prototype.
-The Postman collection and environments are located in the [tests](tests/postman) folder in this repository.
-The API definitions can be found in the [Technical Report repository](https://github.com/project-ubin/ubin-docs/blob/master/api/UbinPhase2-QuorumAPI.pdf).

 # License

 Copyright 2017 The Association of Banks in Singapore